 Stand With Others

 The entire idea behind feminism is fighting for equality.
 That means equality for everyone, including those who are dealing with issues right in front of you.
-A very disappointing study found that white, college-aged women are less likely to help a victim of sexual assault if that woman is black.
+Some very disappointing sexual assault statistics show that white, college-aged women are less likely to help a victim of sexual assault if that woman is black.

 All people, including women of color, can be victims.
 Think for a moment and make a decision to help, regardless of who is in need.
 Men, women and everyone who is or identifies as both or neither are victims.
 If someone is being abused in public, standing up for them can be as simple as walking up, introducing yourself and starting a conversation about the weather.